skulstadv/mailstack/README.md

         }

 * When customizing email users and domains every occurence of the defaults in the .sql statements and config files in /files/ and subfolders should be replaced by the desired values

+* A new certificate for dovecot should be generated and put on the master in puppet::/module/mailstack/files/dovecot/ssl or generated on the agent like this: openssl req -new -x509 -days 1000 -nodes -out "/etc/ssl/certs/dovecot.pem" -keyout "/etc/ssl/private/dovecot.pem"

+* The above certificate would be self signed, it is preferable to get a certificate from for instance letsencrypt.org that isnt self signed